Hey you! Are you a designer?

 You can replace the text in our template with your own — just click the text in the design, highlight the word or words you want to replace, and begin typing.

 From the Text palette, you can adjust the text’s color, size, spacing, opacity, style, justification, orientation, and blend modes.
 At the top of the Text palette, you’ll also find the Effects and Erase tabs: click them to experiment with curved text, shadows, and erasing parts of the text for a cool layered text look.

 Graphics are design elements like stickers or clipart that you can add to your projects.
-PicMonkey has over 3,000 graphics — browse through them in the Graphics tab (geometric shapes icon).
-You can also add your own logos, graphics, or photos by clicking Add your own at the top of the Graphics tab.
-From there, you can choose a graphic from your computer or your cloud-based PicMonkey Hub.
+PicMonkey has over 7,000 graphics — browse through them in the Graphics tab (geometric shapes icon).
+You can also add your own logos, graphics, or brand art to your design.

 Drag your graphic to position it on your design.
 Push and pull the corner handles to resize it, and change its aspect ratio by holding the Shift key while you move the corner handles.
 Rotate the top handle to change the orientation of a graphic.